Yannick Bolasie

-Yannick Bolasie (born 24 May 1989) is a professional footballer who plays as a winger for TFF First League club Çaykur Rizespor.
-He has played in the Football League for Plymouth Argyle, Barnet, Bristol City, Crystal Palace, Everton and Aston Villa.
-Born in France, he represents the DR Congo national team.
+Yannick Bolasie (born 24 May 1989) is a professional footballer who plays as a winger for Campeonato Brasileiro Série A club Cruzeiro.

+He has played in the English football pyramid for Plymouth Argyle, Barnet, Bristol City, Crystal Palace, Everton, Aston Villa, Middlesbrough and Swansea City.

+Born in France and raised in England, he earned 50 caps for the DR Congo national team between 2013 and 2022.

 Club career

 Early career

 Bolasie began his career with Rushden & Diamonds at age 16.
 He spent four months as a member of their youth team and then had a spell with Hillingdon Borough in the Southern Football League before moving across Europe to play for Floriana in the Maltese Premier League.
 He returned to England in 2008 after being offered a trial with Plymouth Argyle and impressed enough to be offered a two-year contract.
 He joined Dagenham & Redbridge on trial with a view to a loan move before returning to Rushden & Diamonds on loan near the end of the year.
 He made his debut against Eastbourne Borough on 29 November, and made seven appearances in the Conference before returning to Argyle in January 2009.
 Bolasie then joined Barnet on loan, making his Football League debut against Accrington Stanley on 24 January 2009.
 He scored his first goal two weeks later, opening the scoring in a 3–3 draw against Grimsby Town.

 Bolasie returned to Argyle at the end of the 2008–09 season having made 20 league appearances for Barnet, scoring three goals.
 The club's manager, Ian Hendon, was keen to bring Bolasie back, but dismissed the chances of signing him permanently.
 Hendon said, "Yannick is still under contract at Plymouth, so it is likely that he will return there at the end of the season."
 He rejoined the Barnet squad in July 2009 ahead of the new season on a six-month loan, and hoped it would act as a springboard to winning a place in the Argyle first team.
 Bolasie scored against Grimsby again in October 2009, capping a fine display with a fierce shot from 30 yards Bolasie scored his second goal of the season three weeks later against Darlington, as Hendon's side maintained a place in the top half of the League Two table.